WeDu-official/smallest-dotfiles/readme.md

 # my smallest dotfiles

-my stupidly small dotfiles with painstakingly bad installation process
+my stupidly small dotfiles WITH A NEW INSTALLER(INSTALL.SH)

-put these files inside the ~/.config/hypr folder except the files in waybar folder put them in ~/.config/waybar folder and install all packages by yourself lol ~hehe